halshar/abhyas/README.md

 ### Features

+- **Check Status**: Get the total, completed, and skipped links count.
 - **Get Link**: Get random link from the database.
 - **Add Link**: Add new links to the database.
 - **Search Link**: Search link from the database.